HoG Handbook

 How to treat a GI bleed:

 • Call your doctor right away.
-People with hemophilia should take enough factor concentrate to raise their level to 80% to 100% for hemophilia A or 60% to 80% for hemophilia B.
+People with Hemophilia should take enough factor concentrate to raise their level to 80% to 100% for Hemophilia A or 60% to 80% for Hemophilia B.

 Remember these things, too:

 • A person with a bleeding disorder can have the same illnesses as other people, such as appendicitis, pancreatitis, or a peptic ulcer.
-A person with hemophilia should treat any stomach pain as a GI bleed until another cause is found.
+A person with Hemophilia should treat any stomach pain as a GI bleed until another cause is found.

 • Blood in your vomit may look like coffee grounds or may be a dark fluid.
 Taking aspirin or drinking alcohol can irritate the stomach enough to cause bleeding.
 The blood in your stomach can make you throw up.